 Also note that these boards, while excellent in the trees, should be good for most mountain or backcountry runs.
 If you’re someone who likes to explore off-piste environments, these will give you great results time and time again.

-Top Picks of Best Snowboard for Trees
+Top Picks of Best Snowboard for Trees in 2022

 That versatility is shown through the fact that it’s strong and durable but also agile and quite easy to maneuver.